The unlikely way e-bikes could transform how we age

 Older people in the United States often face limited transportation options.
 Research from the American Association of Retired People in 2018 found that 90% of adults over the age of 50 drive themselves places, but 21% of people over the age of 65 do not drive, and that proportion climbs as people age.
 Even for those who can drive, though, driving is not always an ideal option.
 The experience of driving alone can be isolating, and sometimes daunting if people age into vision loss or other physical impediments.
 (Not to mention the fact that driving alone is also terrible for the environment.)

 Beyond solo driving, older adults generally have three transportation options: public transportation, paratransit, and ride-hailing.
-Some cities, like Washington D.C. and Eugene, Oregon, have worked to make public transportation more accessible to older adults.
-Other places lean more on paratransit–shared vans that must be scheduled in advance to transport people to appointments or functions–but its limitations, according to a report from TransitCenter, makes “it impossible for paratransit riders to use the service for spontaneous travel, contributing to social isolation.”
+Some cities–like Washington, D.C., and Eugene, Oregon–have worked to make public transportation more accessible to older adults.
+Other places lean more on paratransit–shared vans that must be scheduled in advance to transport people to appointments or functions–but its limitations, according to a report from TransitCenter, make “it impossible for paratransit riders to use the service for spontaneous travel, contributing to social isolation.”
 Since the advent of Uber and Lyft, ride-hailing has become more popular.
 Companies like Roundtrip are catering specifically to older people and those who need to access medical appointments, and Lyft is rolling out programs specifically to help seniors get to the doctor.

 But it may still be some time before ride-hailing scales as a real option for older Americans.
 AARP finds that just 29% of Americans aged 50 and older have ever used ride-hailing apps, and the majority are unlikely to try them.
-As for autonomous vehicles, which have been hailed in tech circles as a way to meet mobility needs for older people: They are not landing with that demographic.
+As for autonomous vehicles, which have been hailed in tech circles as a way to meet mobility needs for older people, they are not landing with that demographic.
 AARP found that 88% of seniors are unwilling to ride in them, citing safety concerns.
 Don Anair, deputy director of the Union of Concerned Scientists’ Clean Vehicle Program, has found that holds true in his research.
 “The number-one priority for new technology is it has to be safe for people to have any confidence in it,” he says.
 While autonomous vehicles could, he says, potentially ease the need for older people to own their own cars and transport themselves places, they have yet to be fully proven out as safe at scale.

 The shift to e-bikes